jjdenis/eve-restangular-demo/README.md

   - I got a running daemon of mongodb.
 For that I had to do this:
       - I had to create a database folder: ~/Documents/mongodatabase
       - Under bin I have to run this command:  ./mongod --dbpath ~/Documents/mongodatabase
-  - I installed eve on my computer.
+  - I installed Eve on my computer.
-  - Along the quickstart, Eve created a table named people.
+  - Along the quickstart, Eve created a "table" named people.
   - I read a few things about http.
   - I read about curl.
   - Using curl, I created two "documents" inside people: Obama and Romney.